Operators

 e.g. { foo :: Number; bar :: String }

-Important: This is a syntax rule!
+Important: This is a required syntax rule!
+It terminates the type expression.

 Currently this is very inconsistent in nixpkgs.